barseghyanartur/django-fobi/README.rst

 Note, that Django 1.11 is not yet proclaimed to be flawlessly supported.
 The core and contrib packages have been tested against the Django 1.11.
 All tests have successfully passed, although it's yet too early to claim that Django 1.11 is fully supported.
-Certain dependencies (``django-formtools``) have been installed from source (since versions supporting Django 1.11 are not yet released on PyPI.)

 Past
 ----